-Range Alternative A (Preferred Alternative)
+Range Alternative A (Preferred)

 Alternative A for the Training Range Complex includes all ranges located east of Andersen South on non-DoD land to the east of Route 15 as shown on Figure 3.2-1.
-The total land area, not including submerged lands, is estimated at 1,090 ac (441 ha).
+The total land area, not including submerged lands, is estimated at 921 ac (373 ha).
 This alternative would require the realignment/reconstruction of a portion of Route 15.
-An approximately 1.7 mi (2.8 km)-long segment of Route 15 would be relocated to the north into Andersen South.
+An approximately 1.7 mi (2.8 km)-long segment of Route 15 would be relocated to the north into Andersen South and 1.2 mi (2.0 km) of this roadway would be constructed at an average elevation of 15 feet (ft) (4.5 meters [m]) below grade.